Uberspace/lab/source/actual.rst

 This installation broadly follows the `Quick Start Guide`_.

-First you need to clone the Actual Server project to your machine, you can do this using Git.
+First you need to clone the Actual Server project to your Uberspace account, you can do this using Git.

 ::

   [isabell@stardust ~]$ git clone https://github.com/actualbudget/actual-server.git
+  Cloning into 'actual-server'...
+  [isabell@stardust ~]$

-Once you have it cloned, navigate to the directory where you cloned the project
+Now navigate to the directory where you cloned the project.

 ::

   [isabell@stardust ~]$ cd actual-server
+  [isabell@stardust actual]$

 Install all the dependencies using `yarn`

 ::

-  [isabell@stardust ~]$ yarn install
+  [isabell@stardust actual]$ yarn install
+  […]
+  ➤ YN0000: └ Completed in 1m 50s
+  ➤ YN0000: · Done with warnings in 2m 2s
+  [isabell@stardust actual]$

 Configuration
 =============